 All models were fitted with parameter expanded priors (Hedfield 2010) with standard non-informative priors also tested separately to ensure that choice of prior had no affect on model results.
 A burn-in, thinning and number of iterations was determined for each model separately to ensure effective sample sizes exceeded 1000 for all parameter estimates.
 We tested for convergence using the Gelman-Rubin statistic over three separate chains (63).

+ovivorous

 Results

+Our final compiled dataset of venom traits and corresponding trophic and macroecological data consisted of 275 observations over 99 species which corresponds to the data used in the main analysis.
+We also conducted supplementary analysis were we included whether species to are known to using constricting behaviors; the inclusion of habitat type and finally an analysis including prey body size which was conducted using a reduced dataset of 177 observations across 68 species.
+We report the results across all models relating to the importance of each driving factor in order below.

 Predator-prey coevolution